 Thoughts are able to build strongholds in our minds; she describes a ‘stronghold’ as a place where Satan hides in order to destroy the good that God has planned for us.
 In reference to 2 Corinthians 10:4-6, Meyer claims that we “are not captive to our thoughts; we can make them captive to us”.

 I had to take some time to reflect on the times I’ve let my own negative talk and speech literally scare me into doing something (or not doing something), and the number of times I’ve believed lives that are further strengthened by my thought life.
 To put it simply: it doesn’t make sense to pray for God to do big things in our lives if our thoughts and imaginations are the opposite of what we’ve asked for.
 A lot of times, we will let fear function as a big enough factor for us not to pursue something.
 This could be a new job opportunity, an audition, a business venture, artistry, etc. And when we feel fear in decision-making, we start to validate that fear by coming up with reasons why something “won’t work”.
 Meyer is challenging us not to say “I’m afraid” but to understand that even though we feel fear, we can do it afraid.

 The ‘Why’ Behind the Fear

-Obviously, there are fears that help us survive; our common sense that allows us to avoid fatal situations like a long fall, deep waters, or raging fires.
-However, we are talking about fears that prevent us for doing what we should do, or things that we want to do.
+Obviously, there are fears that help us survive; the common sense that allows us to avoid fatal situations like a long fall, deep waters, or raging fires.
+However, we are talking about fears that prevent us from doing what we should do or things that we want to do.

 Be clear that we are not “irredeemable sinners” because of our fears.
 However, when we are more aware of them, it is our responsibility to not be complacent to them, and let them determine how we will conduct our lives (rather than leaning on God).
-You can’t keep bad or self deprecating attitude and God’s power at the same time.
+You can’t keep a bad, self-deprecating attitude and God’s power at the same time.